kubotal/kad-doc/kad/docs/guide/240-context.md

         hostPostfix: ingress.kadtest2.k8s.local
     ```

-The `clusterIssuer` of the first cluster overrides the general value.
+The `clusterIssuer` of the first cluster overrides the global value.

 > We removed the `_clusterRoles` block for clarity